the practical kitchen

 transferring the shaped ball of bread dough to a sheet of crumpled parchment paper with a plastic bowl scraper.

-If the dough is extra sticky, you can slide a bench scraper or bowl scraper under the dough (with plenty of flour) in a curved motion to help tighten up the dough.
+If the dough is extra sticky, slide a bench scraper or bowl scraper under it (with plenty of flour) and move it in a curved motion to help tighten up the dough.

 Dust the top of the shaped loaf with flour, then cover it with a clean kitchen towel to rest.
-Let it rest for 1 hour if your kitchen is warm, or up to 2 hours if it is cold.
-This final resting step after shaping allows the gluten network to relax and strengthen and also regain some volume before baking.
+This final resting step after shaping allows the gluten network to relax and strengthen, and also regain some volume before baking.

-During the final 30 minutes of rising time, preheat the oven to 450°F with a covered Dutch oven inside.
+During the final 30 minutes of rising time, preheat the oven with a covered Dutch oven inside.

 Scoring and Baking

-Scoring bread creates a vent for steam to escape during baking.
-Without scoring, your bread will burst open unpredictably during any weak spots in the gluten network, and might even blow out at the bottom.
+Scoring bread creates a vent for steam to escape in the oven.
+Without scoring, your bread will burst open unpredictably during any weak spots in the crust and might even blow out at the bottom.

-When I make whole wheat bread like this, I like to use my lame to cut a design with a shaft of wheat into the top of the loaf.
+When I make whole wheat bread like this, I like to use my lame to cut a design with a shaft of wheat into the top of the loaf to indicate it's whole wheat.
 But you can also just do a single slash down the middle or side if you prefer.

 a round loaf of dough with a square cut into the top of it. in the center of the square is a stalk of wheat.

-Cover the Dutch oven and place it in the oven.
-Bake the whole wheat bread covered for 30 minutes, then uncovered for 10-15 minutes.
-The tight space of the Dutch oven traps the steam released by the dough as it bakes, creating a moist environment for creating a super crunchy crust.
+The tight space of the Dutch oven traps the steam released by the dough as it bakes, creating a moist environment that creates a super crunchy crust.
+It also helps control how the loaf rises in the oven — you'll get a rounder, taller loaf in a Dutch oven.

 a loaf of baked whole wheat bread in a dutch oven.